ariesti/ariesti.github.io/_posts/2019-06-25-hackerx-speed-dating-for-work.md

 featured-image-description: Recruitment speed dating might be worth it
 featured-image-alt: Speed dating for work
 ---

-<div class="fix-7x-12 toCenter mb-5 w3-large">As soon as I completed my Johns Hopkins data science specialization with Coursera <a href="https://www.coursera.org/specializations/jhu-data-science" class="blue">that one time</a>, offers began flooding in.</div>

 <div class="fix-7x-12 toCenter mb-5 w3-medium">
 <p>One particularly interesting offer to get social was an email invitation to a Hacker X (full-stack) recruitment event in Jakarta, just a little over a year ago.
 I personally have never attended or RSVP-ed for a speed dating event ever, but at the time the idea somewhat made sense.</p>
 <p>Each attendee gets to spend about 10 to 15 minutes talking to a potential recruiter before rushing on to the next table to talk to the next recruiter, and the next, and the next, and so on.</p>